“If a Bird’s Nest Happens to Be Before You Along the Way . . . Honor Your Father and Your Mother."

-Strange considering the other instructions in Deuteronomy 22, which seemed possibly more important, came with no such promise.
+Strange considering that the other instructions in Deuteronomy 22, which seemed possibly more important, came with no such promise.
 It is tempting to think of this as a "light" matter to honor the mother of a random bird that you accidentally stumbled upon.

 A bird in Scripture can be a metaphor for something seemingly insignificant and light in comparison to human life.